Gene Expression Laboratory

 Wahl’s lab discovered striking similarities between genetic signatures found in certain types of human breast cancer and those of stem cells in breast tissue in mouse embryos.
 The findings may lead to new ways to predict and personalize the diagnosis and treatment of some of the most aggressive forms of breast cancer.

-His lab literally took apart mammary development, cell by cell, to provide a road map for from the fetus to the adult to show how the mammary gland arises.
+His lab examined mammary development, cell by cell, to provide a road map from the fetus to the adult to show how the mammary gland arises.
 This provided the first comprehensive analysis of all the genes that are expressed during mammary development.
 And they provided the first single-cell-resolution map of how the chromatin changes in each cell during development.
 Together, these studies provide a road map for understanding how normal processes are perturbed in the genesis of breast cancer.

 Wahl’s team found that a rare type of cell generated during pancreatitis, a harbinger of pancreatic cancer, appears to act by secreting substances that aid the healing of the damaged pancreas.
 Harnessing this knowledge may provide a way of preventing pancreatitis from turning cancerous, or of slowing the progression of pancreatic cancer.